 (3) A regional management plan, sub-regional management plans for that region and local area management plans for the areas in that region may be combined in one document.

-[Section 26GV inserted by No. 49 of 2000 s.
+[Section 26GV inserted: No. 49 of 2000 s.
 44.]

 26GW.
 Regional management plans, purposes of